 AUDIT COMMITTEE

 The audit committee is comprised of the non-executive directors Mr D Webster and Mr R Kandiah.
-During the year ended 30 June 2012 Mr Thomson (previous chairman) chaired one meeting and Mr D Webster one meeting of the Audit Committee.
+During the year ended 30 June 2013 Mr D Webster and Mr R Kandiah attended two meetings of the Audit Committee.